spryker/spryker-docs/docs/pbc/all/service-point-management/202311.0/unified-commerce/extend-and-customize/shipment-types-domain-walkthrough.md

 ## Extension point for filtering shipment types for the quote during checkout

-Filter shipment types for the quote during checkout with the following extension point: `\Spryker\Client\ShipmentTypeStorageExtension\Dependency\Plugin\AvailableShipmentTypeFilterPluginInterface`
+Filter shipment types for the quote during checkout with the following extension point: `\Spryker\Client\ShipmentTypeStorageExtension\Dependency\Plugin\AvailableShipmentTypeFilterPluginInterface`.

-Example of a plugin that filters out shipment types without a product offer shipment type relation: `\Spryker\Client\ClickAndCollectExample\Plugin\ShipmentTypeStorage\ShipmentTypeProductOfferAvailableShipmentTypeFilterPlugin`
+Example of a plugin that filters out shipment types without a product offer shipment type relation: `\Spryker\Client\ClickAndCollectExample\Plugin\ShipmentTypeStorage\ShipmentTypeProductOfferAvailableShipmentTypeFilterPlugin`.

 ## Extension point for expanding Shipment Type data before publishing to the Storage

-Expands shipment type storage collection with additional data before publishing to the Storage.
-Use the expanded data after retrieving Shipment Type data from the Storage. `\Spryker\Zed\ShipmentTypeStorageExtension\Dependency\Plugin\ShipmentTypeStorageExpanderPluginInterface`
+Expands shipment type storage collection with additional data before publishing to the Storage: `\Spryker\Zed\ShipmentTypeStorageExtension\Dependency\Plugin\ShipmentTypeStorageExpanderPluginInterface`.
+Use the expanded data after retrieving Shipment Type data from the Storage.

-Example of a plugin that expands shipment types with a service type: `\Spryker\Zed\ShipmentTypeServicePointStorage\Communication\Plugin\ShipmentTypeStorage\ServiceTypeShipmentTypeStorageExpanderPlugin`
+The following example plugin expands shipment types with a service type: `\Spryker\Zed\ShipmentTypeServicePointStorage\Communication\Plugin\ShipmentTypeStorage\ServiceTypeShipmentTypeStorageExpanderPlugin`.

 ## 5. Extension point for expanding Shipment Type data after retrieving from the Storage

-Expands shipment type storage collection with additional data after retrieving it from the Storage. `\Spryker\Client\ShipmentTypeStorageExtension\Dependency\Plugin\ShipmentTypeStorageExpanderPluginInterface`
+Expands shipment type storage collection with additional data after retrieving it from the Storage: `\Spryker\Client\ShipmentTypeStorageExtension\Dependency\Plugin\ShipmentTypeStorageExpanderPluginInterface`.

-Example of a plugin that expands shipment types with a service type: `\Spryker\Client\ShipmentTypeServicePointStorage\Plugin\ShipmentTypeStorage\ServiceTypeShipmentTypeStorageExpanderPlugin`
+The following example plugin expands shipment types with a service type: `\Spryker\Client\ShipmentTypeServicePointStorage\Plugin\ShipmentTypeStorage\ServiceTypeShipmentTypeStorageExpanderPlugin`.